-Connecting to prayer is a challenge that many face, despite prayer being an integral pillar of Jewish living.
+Connecting to prayer is a challenge that many face, despite prayer being an integral pillar of Jewish life.
+For many of us, we have great familiarity with the words but lack the understanding and meaning of what we're saying in order to connect to Tefilla on a deeper level.
 Learning to unlock the true power of one's Tefilla is something that takes deep understanding of the spiritual mechanics of Tefilla, both philosophical and practical.
-In this class we learn sources to help us build our personal world of Tefilla, our understanding of what Tefilla is, what we are saying, how to use Tefilla properly and explore practical methods of making Tefilla more meaningful, harnessing its tremendous power in our avodat Hashem and lives in general.
+In this class we learn sources to help us build our personal world of Tefilla, our understanding of what Tefilla is, what we are saying, how to use Tefilla properly as well as exploring practical methods to make Tefilla more meaningful, harnessing its tremendous power in our Avodat Hashem and lives in general.

 - Rav Yonny Sack

 - Sunday 4:15 pm 5:20 pm

-- or Rav Ari Shames
+- or Rav Yosef Besso-Cowan

-- Thursday 2:45 pm 3:50 pm
+- Thursday 5:30 pm 6:40 pm

 - 1.5 credits per semester

-Torat Eretz Yisrael • The Philosophy of Religious Zionism
+Torat Eretz Yisrael •

+The Philosophy of Religious Zionism